apache/qpid-proton/INSTALL.md

     # dependencies needed for bindings
     $ apt-get install swig python-dev ruby-dev libperl-dev

-    # dependencies needed for java (note that any non-ancient jvm will
-    # work, 1.8.0 is just what is current for ubuntu 14)
-    $ apt-get install openjdk-8-jdk

     # dependencies needed for python docs
     $ apt-get install python-epydoc